-Martha is an assistant knowledge broker for a number of projects at The Broker.
-She is expecting to obtain her Research Master’s degree in International Development Studies in November 2021.
+Martha is a knowledge broker for a number of projects at The Broker.
+She obtained her Research Master’s degree in International Development Studies in November 2021.
 Having developed a keen interest and specialization in gender and development, Martha’s Master’s thesis investigated how the Economic Adjustment Programs affected Greek households’ social reproduction strategies.
 During her Master’s, she also completed a six-month internship with the Center for Research on Multinational Corporations (SOMO), where she helped investigate working conditions in the spinning mills of Tamil Nadu, India.
 Martha received her Bachelor’s degree from Davidson College, North Carolina, with a double-major in Political Science and Russian Studies.
 At The Broker, she is looking forward to working on projects surrounding gender, inclusive development and sustainability, whilst bridging the gap between the academic and policy worlds.

 This article examines the internship systems in the U.S. and the Netherlands, reflecting on what can the experiences of global North interns teach us about how to roll out successful internship programmes in the global South.